augeorge/augeorge/README.md

 # Hello there!

-Here you will find some projects that I have worked on.

 - I am currently a computational science post-doc at the Pacific Northwest National Laboratory.
 - I have over 8 years of research experience in building data science tools to better understand biochemical systems.
 - I am passionate about developing and contributing to scientific software that is reproducible and open-source.